Kenyjp/masterthesis/README.md

 # masterthesis
 Here you can find all the codes and actions used to create and calculate the master thesis.
 All calculations were performed in RStudio.
-Thesis at VfB Stuttgart & University of Hohenheim: Data-based analysis of the positional profile of an left wing-back (LWB) in a 3-4-2-1 system.
+Thesis at VfB Stuttgart & University of Hohenheim: Data-based position profiles in youth development football.
 Measured was the importance of different metrics and the influence on different outcomes like goals, wins and more.

 To calculate the intercorrelation coefficient, the Kappa Fleiss test was applied to the data in the file "Auswertung Fragebogen Kenny ICC".